 Investigating Black Ink Mark as Favorite (5 Favorites)

-In this lab, students will discover that black ink is a mixture composed of a several different pigments through a chromatography investigation.
+In this lab, students use chromatography to discover that black ink is a mixture composed of several different pigments.

 By the end of this lab, students should be able to:

 - Understand that mixtures can be separated.

 - Use the process of chromatography to separate the pigments in black ink.

 - Black washable markers (1 for every group)

 - Filter paper (White cone coffee filters - you can cut 4-6 pieces from each one)